-84. In terms of illumination strategy, it is noted that some current ESC systems utilize a tell-tale control logic that illuminates the "ESC Off" tell-tale whenever the ESC malfunction tell-tale is illuminated.
-When an ESC malfunction situation exists, manufacturers may choose to illuminate the "ESC Off" tell-tale or display "ESC Off" text in a message/information centre in addition to illuminating the separate ESC malfunction tell-tale to emphasize to the driver that ESC functionality has been reduced due to the failure of one or more ESC components.
-However, the reverse situation (i.e., illuminating the ESC malfunction tell-tale in addition to the "ESC Off" tell-tale when ESC has been manually switched off by the driver) is prohibited, unless an actual ESC malfunction condition exists.
+84 [82.
+In terms of illumination strategy, it is noted that sSome current ESC systems utilize a tell-tale control logic that illuminates the "ESC Off" tell-tale whenever every time the ESC malfunction tell-tale is illuminated.
+When an ESC malfunction situation exists, this gtr permits manufacturers may choose to illuminate the "ESC Off" tell-tale or display "ESC Off" text in a message/information centre in addition to illuminating the separate ESC malfunction tell-tale to emphasize to the driver that ESC functionality has been reduced due to the failure of one or more ESC components.
+However, the reverse situation (i.e., illuminating the ESC malfunction tell-tale in addition to the "ESC Off" tell tale when ESC has been manually switched off disabled by the driver) is prohibited, the ESC malfunction telltale may not be illuminated along with the "ESC Off" telltale unless an actual ESC malfunction condition exists.
+There is an exception related to two part tell-tales as described in section titled: "use of two part tell-tales".
 In such situations, an ESC system actively disengaged by the driver through an appropriate control is not malfunctioning, but is instead functioning properly.
-Furthermore, such an illumination strategy could cause driver confusion, which may in turn decrease confidence in the ESC system.
+Furthermore, sSuch an illumination strategy could cause driver confusion, which may in turn decrease confidence in the ESC system.]